Gardening and How Steel is Involved

-If you are looking for a change to your lawn.
+If you are looking for a change to your lawn you may need new landscaping.
 Consider cool season grasses like rye.
 If you sow them within the first six weeks they will have plenty of time to get a good root structure going.
 Now is the time to get better looking grass in the spring, by fertilizing with slow release, all natural fertilizer.

 When the work is done, and it’s time to put those steel and wood gardening supplies away you will need to properly care for them so that they are in good condition come spring.
 Clean them and treat wood handles so they will be less prone to give you blisters.
 Cleaning tools with a hose or wire brush becomes even more important at the seasons end.
 Scour the blades of sappy pruning shears with steel wool to keep them in good working order year after year and sharpen your spades and hoes so they cut into the ground easier.
 A 30-degree bevel will do the trick.
 Any sharper and they will dull easier.
 You do this with a file and then hone the edges with a rock.
 You should also sharpen lawnmower, blades hatchets and shears.
 When you are done wipe them dry and give them a thin coat of oil.